BobWritesCode/my-guides/Venv-Django-Rest.md

 ## Install Django REST in VENV

+**NOTE:** If you are not using Django rest framework, then skip this step.

 - While in repository folder:
   - In **CMD** terminal run: `py -m pip install djangorestframework`